The Haunted Mizpah Hotel

 Pretty much right down the street from the Mizpah Hotel lies the Tonopah Cemetery and Clown Motel.
 There’s even a so-called curse that sits over Tonopah.

 The ‘curse’ of Tonopah started with the Tonopah-Belmont Mine Fire.
 On February 23rd, 1911, the mine fire killed 17 miners.
-With the way that the mine was constructed, there lie two shafts — one upcast and another downcast.
+With the way the mine was constructed, there lie two shafts — one upcast and another downcast.

-After a few hours, the superintendent noticed that the flames were spreading quickly, and men were told to withdraw everyone from the mines except for those actively fighting the fire.
+After a few hours, the superintendent noticed that the flames were spreading quickly, and men were told to withdraw everyone from the mines except those actively fighting the fire.
 Men were scattered all over, untrained, and disobeyed orders.
 This resulted in many of them being trapped within the mine and in the midst of the smoke and flames.
 Due to the mine’s setup, a reversal of air currents through the mine spread the blaze faster than the miners were able to escape.
 Fourteen of those men that died are now buried at the Tonopah Cemetery.

 Visitors to the cemetery report seeing strange orbs and disembodied voices… but the motel next door is the real haunted hotspot.